-(Select from All, Students with Disabilities, or Specific Student Groups)

-(Select from All Schools, Specific Schools, and/or Specific Grade Spans):
+Students to be Served: (Select from All, Students with Disabilities, or Specific Student Groups) Location(s): (Select from All Schools, Specific Schools, and/or Specific Grade Spans): All Students All Schools

 Select from New, Modified, or Unchanged for 2017-18 Select from New, Modified, or Unchanged for 2018-19 Select from New, Modified, or Unchanged for 2019-20 Unchanged Unchanged Unchanged 2017-18 Actions/Services 2018-19 Actions/Services 2019-20 Actions/Services Continue character education activities at both schools.
 Continue character education activities at both schools.
 Continue character education activities at both schools.